Position: Director of Player Development

 Former Clemson Hall of Fame basketball player Terrell McIntyre joined Brad Brownell’s staff as Director of Player Development prior to the 2017-18 season and enters his second season heading into 2018-19.

 In McIntyre’s first season on staff the Tigers earned its first NCAA Sweet 16 bid since his playing days in 1997.
-Last season the Tigers tied a program record with 25 victories and earned a new program record 11 wins in ACC play en route to the Sweet 16.
+In 2017-18, the Tigers tied a program record with 25 victories and earned a new program record 11 wins in ACC play en route to the Sweet 16.

 “We are excited to have Terrell back on campus as a significant member of our staff in this new position,” said Brownell.
 “Terrell is among the greatest players in our history and sets a terrific example for our current players and players we will be recruiting.
 We see his role similar to the role Jeff Davis serves in our football program.”